Flokri/CustomEntries/src/CustomEntries/readme.txt

-﻿This NuGet contains custom entries for Xamarin.Forms.
+﻿This NuGet features some custom entries for Xamarin.Forms

-In this version included:
+In version 1.0.1 following entries are included:
-	- border less entry
+	- floating label entry (borderless)
-	- floating label entry
+	- material floating label entry
+	- animated border entry
+	- validation entry

+To use the custom entries just be sure you have added this NuGet to !every! project in your Xamarin.Forms project.